loopandlearn/LoopFollow/fastlane/testflight.md

 To configure the automated build more granularly involves creating up to two environment variables: `SCHEDULED_BUILD` and/or `SCHEDULED_SYNC`.
 See [How to configure a variable](#how-to-configure-a-variable).

-Note that the weekly and monthly Build Trio actions will continue, but the actions are modified if one or more of these variables is set to false. **A successful Action Log will still appear, even if no automatic activity happens**.
+Note that the weekly and monthly scheduled actions will continue, but the actions are modified if one or more of these variables is set to false. **When a scheduled run ends without building, it shows as cancelled (grey) instead of successful - a green check always means a new build was made**.

 * If you want to manually decide when to update your repository to the latest commit, but you want the monthly builds and keep-alive to continue: set `SCHEDULED_SYNC` to false and either do not create `SCHEDULED_BUILD` or set it to true
 * If you want to only build when an update has been found: set `SCHEDULED_BUILD` to false and either do not create `SCHEDULED_SYNC` or set it to true